-- HOA Restrictions: Depending on where you live, your HOA may have rules against keeping an RV or trailer in your driveway.
-Doing so could lead to expensive fines or getting your vehicle towed.
+- HOA Restrictions: Depending on where you live, your homeowners association may have rules against keeping an RV, trailer, or camper in your driveway.
+This could result in expensive fines or towing.

-- Weather: Keeping your RV or trailer in your driveway means it’s more susceptible to damage caused by the sun, wind, rain, snow, etc.
+- Weather: Keeping your RV or trailer in your driveway means it’s more susceptible to damage caused by the sun, wind, rain, and snow.

 - Security: Your RV is more likely to get vandalized or stolen out in the open.

-With a two-car garage, you have one space available to keep a smaller RV or trailer out of the driveway and in a protected area.
+With a two-car garage, you may have space available to store a small RV, camper, or trailer.
 This is the perfect option for most class B and C motorhomes, which can be anywhere from 22 feet to 35 feet in length.
-Keep in mind not every garage will fit an RV, especially if it’s a taller RV.
+Keep in mind not every garage can fit a recreational vehicle, especially if it’s a taller RV.